-Kids show what they know about healthy snack and drink choices to help others make healthy choices too!
+Kids show what they know about nutritious snack and drink choices to help others make healthy choices too!

 Students should have the general understanding that the more nutrients in a food or a beverage, the better it is for your body and brain.
 The lessons in this unit present a fun and interactive way to learn about sugar content in snacks and drinks.
 Kids will increase their decision-making skills as they learn how to read a food label to tell if an item contains excessive amounts of sugar.
 They will plan and advocate for nutritious snack and drink choices that are low in added sugar.